pauljmello/Kalman-Filter/README.md

 The filter successfully tracks the true signal regardless of noise with a 4-9% margin of error in these experiments.
 Importantly, there appears to be an offset in the prediction for the Kalman filter when noise is low or pulsed.
-This is likely due to the abstracted implementation process for the Kalman filter, regardless it remains close but offset.
+This is likely due to the implementation trying to handle higher dimensional proceses, regardless it remains close but offset.

 ## Conclusion